-The Board's Statement of Investment Policies, Standards and Procedures (SIPSP) was changed during the year to add a new unit fund, the Alternatives Unit Fund.
-There were no other significant changes to the SIPSP during the year.
+The Board's SIPSP is reviewed regularly by the Board.
+There were no significant changes to the SIPSP during the year.
 See our website, www.npf.co.nz, for more information about your Scheme, including the Board's SIPSP and the Scheme trust deed.